 University at Buffalo Solar Project

-Tradesmen’s field-proven craftsmen brought their expertise to an alternative energy project at the University at Buffalo.
+Tradesmen’s field-proven craftworkers brought their expertise to an alternative energy project at the University at Buffalo.
 The UB Solar Strand is a collection of 3,200 photovoltaic panels designed by landscape architect Walter Hood.
 The Solar Strand measures 140 feet across and is a quarter of a mile long.
 It not only serves as a power source for the community but also helps visiting K-12 classes learn about solar energy and sustainability.

 Get Skilled Temporary Labor in Albany

 Looking for Albany construction workers who can meet your short-term, temp labor staffing needs?
-Our local craftsmen have the skills to complete your next project on time and within budget.
+Our local craftworkers have the skills to complete your next project on time and within budget.
 To get skilled, temporary labor for your construction, industrial or alternative energy jobsite within 24 hours, contact our staffing agency in Albany at 518-489-0088.